-Alejo is from Honduras, and Rodriguez is from El Salvador.
+Alejo is from Honduras, Rodriguez from El Salvador.
 Both are 27 and identify as transgender, making them part of a community that faces high rates of violence and persecution in many Latin American countries.

 Chantal said a posting she saw on Facebook about the caravan made her immediately pack a bag for the journey.

 “There’s a lot of persecution and no work,” she said of her country.
-She and Rodriguez are hopeful they can make it to Dallas, where they have read about trans women like themselves receiving hormone treatments.
+She and Rodriguez are hopeful they can make it to Dallas, where they have read about trans women like them receiving hormone treatments.

 They were separated from family in the US

 Many migrants in the caravan learned everything they know about America through movies and TV shows but not Bryan Colindres.